NoroffFEU/development-platforms/nextjs.md

 ## Introduction

 Next JS is created by Vercel.
-Built on one of the most used JavaScript frameworks, React.js, Next.js uses React as a UI framework and uses tools such as turbopack to beef up the speed of the page.
+Built on one of the most used JavaScript frameworks, React.js, Next.js uses React as a UI framework and uses tools such as turbopack to beef up the speed of the website.
 Next.js is used on sites such as TikTok, Twitch, Hulu, HBO max, IGN, Nvidia, Bose, Sonos and Verge.
-Built on the 6 tennants

 ## Brief History

 - 2016 July first single line set up for react is released create-react-app 3 months before...

 - 2016 October Next.js initial release
 - 2017 March - Next.js 2.0 gets unveiled officially at ReactConf
 - 2018 September - Next.js 7.0 released with Webpack 4